 Close grip pull up instructions

 - Using an overhand grip, firmly grasp the pull up bar with hands side to side about 6-8 inches away from each other.
-The close grip ensures you emphasise your lower latissimus dorsi or lats.
+The close grip ensures you emphasise your lower lats.

-- Once you get into starting position, take a deep breath in, squeeze your glutes and pull your abs in tightly.
+- Once you get into starting position, take a deep breath in.
+Squeeze your glutes and pull your abs in tightly.
 Really concentrate on the midsection when completing the motion.
+Lean back slightly so that your chest is pushed out, this will stop you from banging your chin onto the bar!

 - Hanging from the bar, feet off the floor, pull yourself upward by depressing your shoulder blades and pushing your elbows down to the floor.
-Avoid leaning and swinging your body.
+Avoid swinging your body.

 - Keep lifting yourself up until your chin meets the bar and your lats contract fully.
 Once your chin reaches over the bar, you can begin to lower your body back down to starting position.